soniajoseph/soniajoseph/_drafts/19-06-31-comparing-anns-and-bnns.md

 toc: true
 ---

-*A hypothetical proposal in completion for the neuroscience concentration, advised by Dr. Jonathan Pillow.*
+*A hypothetical proposal in completion for the neuroscience concentration written Spring 2018, advised by Dr. Jonathan Pillow.*

 ## Abstract
 The ventral stream underlies object recognition and categorization in human and